b4h1/Bahre-ab-Feleke/readme.txt

 ﻿BAHRE AB FELEKE
 SOFTWARE ENGINEER

-My Name is Bahre Ab feleke i am final year student of computer science with experience working across the full-stack of software development.
+My Name is Bahre Ab feleke i gratuated in Computer science and i am final year student of computer science with experience working across the full-stack of software development.
 Looking for a role where I can grow and learn from experienced team members while drawing on project experience I have already successfully executed.
 Microsoft Office with 3 years of experience in Providing support with software updates as needed, Developing documentation that helps users solve problems or get more out of their Microsoft products,